tommyqpeng/neuron-models/README.md

 # neuron-models
 My MATLAB implementation of different neuron models.
 The models include: Hodgkin-Huxley, Integrate and Fire and Linear-Nonlinear Model.
 Done as a part of the first homework project of BME 572 - Biological Neural Computation.
+The discussion of the models can be found in the pdf file.